sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 Evaluate
 ++++++++

-You can evaluate the quality of our results.
+You can evaluate the quality of our result.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/5.PNG
    :alt: Machine Learning